Jahazielvaz/3-js-array-cardio/ReadMe.txt

     to this:
       (variable == "random sentence")

+-array.from() : This will convert the chosen value into an array.
+NOTE: querySelectorAll() returns a node list.
+The .map() feature does not accept nodes, only arrays.

+-.includes() : This function allows you to select, what you want the values to contain as part of your condition.
+This goes perfect with the .filter() feature.

+-.textContent : Allows to get the text values inside a property or set of properties.

 LIST OUT THE ARRAY COMPONENTS WE'VE BEEN PRACTICING
 - Filter() : Allows you to access certain records, based on the chosen criteria